quic/sense/README.md

 pip install -r requirements.txt
 ```

 Note: `pip install -r requirements.txt` will install the CPU-only version of PyTorch.
+To run inference on your GPU,
-You will have to install another version of PyTorch (e.g. `conda install pytorch torchvision cudatoolkit=10.2 -c pytorch`, see options [here](https://pytorch.org/)) if you want to use a GPU.
+another version of PyTorch should be installed (e.g. `conda install pytorch torchvision cudatoolkit=10.2 -c pytorch`,
+see all available options [here](https://pytorch.org/)).

 ### Pretrained weights